jacobsalway/jacobsalway.com/src/content/blog/how-i-passed-gcp-professional-cloud-architect.md

 ---
-title: 'How I passed the GCP Professional Cloud Architect exam'
+title: How I passed the GCP Professional Cloud Architect exam
-date: '2022-01-05'
+date: 2022-01-05
-tags: [gcp, certification]
 ---

 Late last year after I started working at Simple Machines, some of my colleagues and I were given time to study for and complete the GCP Professional Cloud Architect exam.
 I booked and took the exam last week and I want to share my exam experience and the study pathway I used to pass the certification exam.